 Taxation on Film Production

-The film industry is one of the major industries providing entertainment to the Indian residents for many a year.
+The film industry is one of the major industries that provide entertainment to Indian residents for many years.
 It has also provided some of the finest arts and artists to the country by giving them immense opportunities and even taking them to an international level.
-Film Industry was given its standing as an “industry” back in 2000 and ever since there were various measures taken up by the government for liberalizing the regulations in the film production and financing of the same.
-And this industry and film production is having a more organized corporate-like structure currently where most of the producers are registered and functioning like corporate entities rather than individuals funding the movies and their production.
-Due to this, financial institutions and banks find it easier and more viable to fund or provide loans to such production houses when compared to prior times.
-The insurance companies also find it easy to provide covers to the films against any loss which might arise during the shooting of the film.
+The film industry was given its standing as an “industry” back in 2000, and ever since various measures have been taken by the government to liberalize the regulations in film production and financing.
+This industry and film production currently has a more organized corporate-like structure where most of the producers are registered and functioning like corporate entities rather than individuals funding the movies and their production.
+Due to this, financial institutions and banks find it easier and more viable to fund or provide loans to such production houses than in prior times.
+Insurance companies also find it easy to provide coverage to films against any loss that might arise during the film’s shooting.

 So, the producers are the ones who are majorly investing in the production of the films with the expectation of earning more returns.
 And this increases their tax liabilities as well.
 Hence, they are expected to do the following discussions made in this article: